naisepaul/html-css-project/README.md

   - customers can see address and map on the site
 - I wish to see the pizza menu
 - I can comment about the services, compliants, sugessions

+## Issues found during site development

+#### Mobile screen compatability

+I found many bugs when I use different size of mobile devices.

+- Changing image size and font size of headings fixed the problems.

+#### Horizontal scrolling bar on the bottom of the page

+- Changing the map size and main image size controlled the problems.

+## Performance testing

+I run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tools to check performance of the website.
+I made many change to improve performance.